Partnerships & Field-Building

 Music Cities Annual Convention

 Music Cities Events organizes the biggest international conferences on the topics of music ecosystems, music policy, and music tourism.
-The advocacy group aims to educate on the value and impact of music to elevate communities.
-Showcasing the best uses of music by individuals, organizations, and cities all over the world, this annual convention provides a stage for thought leaders spanning city planning, music, economic development, tourism, academia, events, real estate, and nonprofits.
+The advocacy group aims to educate on the value and impact of music to elevate communities and drive economic opportunity.
+Showcasing the best uses of music by individuals, organizations, and cities all over the world, this annual convention provides a stage for thought leaders spanning city planning, the music industry, economic development, tourism, academia, arts & culture, events, real estate, and nonprofits.

 Music to Life